 - If your wisdom teeth are causing problems, it is recommended that you have them removed.

-Wisdom teeth are the molars (back teeth) that come through last, usually in the late teens or early 20s.
-There are normally two wisdom teeth in the upper jaw and two in the lower jaw, but some people have less than four, or even none at all.
+Wisdom teeth are the molars (back teeth) that come through last, usually in your late teens or early 20s.
+This is a normal part of mouth development.
+There are normally four wisdom teeth – two in the upper jaw and two in the lower jaw – but some people have more, fewer, or even none at all.

 Problems with wisdom teeth

-When there is not enough room in the jaw for wisdom teeth, it can stop them coming through properly.
-Brushing and flossing these teeth can be difficult.
+Impaction of a wisdom tooth can be painful and sometimes causes infection.
+Brushing these teeth can be difficult.
 Food and bacteria can get stuck between the wisdom tooth and the tooth next to it, leading to tooth decay and gum infections.

 Symptoms of wisdom teeth infection

-Signs of gum infection caused by a wisdom tooth include:
+Signs of gum infection caused by wisdom teeth include: